-“To have seen Italy without having seen Sicily is to not have seen Italy at all, for Sicily is the clue to everything.” — Goethe, Italian Journey, 1817
+“To have seen Italy without having seen Sicily is to not have seen Italy at all, for Sicily is the clue to everything.” — J. W. Goethe, 1817

 Two hundred years ago, Goethe put his finger on something many people are just now coming to realize.
 Sicily hasn’t always been a part of the standard Italian itinerary, but lately that’s been changing, as visitors rediscover the island via one of Italy’s most cherished modes of travel: the automobile.
 For our money, a road trip is the best way to experience it all, from the volcanic countryside to that famous coastline.
 Here are some key signposts to help plan your route — and, most importantly, the hotels you should crash at along the way.

 - All told, the island loop traverses just over 750 kilometers.
 We’d recommend a leisurely pace, lingering at each stopping point and timing the travel to arrive in time to appreciate the sunsets.

 - Driving in Sicily is many things: an art, a habit, a game, a challenge.
 Signage can be more suggestive than informative, and it won’t always be clear at first glance which route is best.
 That’s all part of the fun.